vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 }
 ```

-### Add a Controller endpoint
+### Add a RestController endpoint

-Next, add a HTTP Controller that defines an endpoint that returns a greeting for a name derived from the path parameter `{name}`:
+In this Controller, you will define a `GetMapping` that exposes an endpoint to return a greeting.
+The greeting will contain a name derived from the path parameter `{name}`:

 ```kotlin
 @RestController